learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/CSS-FlexBox.md

 -	Inline: To organize texts in our webpage
 -	Table: To organize in a 2D-grid based system
 -	Block: To organize grouped or sections of our webpage
--	Positioned: To mentioned specific position for items.
+-	Positioned: To specify exact position for items.

 These four layout modes required lots of code to do some simple tasks like “Centering a div”.
 This is where FlexBox comes in clutch!
 This not only made coding easier but also opened CSS Webpage-organization to a whole new level.